 - When you move headphones down (onto your neck), cans tend to turn inward, which is not comfortable.
 My English knowledge is not enough to explain, but basically you can fold AH-GC30 cans and you can rotate them 90 degrees, and this rotation is what happens, so cans touch your neck with their sides, not in their intended position.

-- Battery life is only at 20 hours, which is worse than other $400 flagship cans and noticeable (they don’t last a full week of my usage).
+- Battery life is only at 20 hours, which is worse than other flagship cans in the $400 range and noticeable (they don’t last a full week of my usage).
 Charging is done via micro-USB, not good for a device that was released in 2019.

 - Sometimes AH-GC30 drops audio stream when used with Pixel/Android 10/aptX HD/Apple Music, they start to loudly hiss instead of playing music.
 Weirdly enough, when you press pause, hissing pauses but then resumes again after pressing play.
 Launching music from Spotify seems to help, so it’s likely a bug with aptX HD implementation in either headphones or Android.